dotnet/docs-aspire/docs/fundamentals/networking-overview.md

 :::code source="snippets/networking/Networking.AppHost/Program.WithLaunchProfile.cs" id="verbose":::

 > [!IMPORTANT]
-> If there's no _launchSettings.json_ (or launch profile) there will be no bindings by default.
+> If there's no _launchSettings.json_ (or launch profile), there are no bindings by default.

 ## Ports and proxies